 - Now you have transferred your extensions, custom fields, newly appearing data and update all the changes that happened to your old store.
 Next, you need to spend time on one more check.

-- Check the data of your new extension and custom fields and compare to your old data to make sure everything was migrated correctly
+- After that, check the data of your new extension and custom fields and compare to your old data to make sure everything was migrated correctly

 Step 9: Change DNS and switch domain